sunilmishra/sunilmishra.github.com/README.md

 # Hi, I'm Sunil 👋  &emsp; &emsp; &emsp; [Github](https://github.com/sunilmishra)
 <br/>
 I work as a Sr. Application Develoepr at [Teva Pharmaceuticals](https://www.tevausa.com) where I lead the mobile development team.
-I'm an alumni of National Institute of Technology - Allahabad.

 - Over a **decade** of experience in architecting, building, scaling, and delivering high-quality mobile solutions.
 - Strong communication and technical expertise in building products from conceptualize state to ready and available at massive scale.